HM-14

-Helicopter Mine Countermeasures Squadron 14 (HM-14) is a United States Navy helicopter squadron established in 1978 based at Naval Station Norfolk, Virginia.
-Nicknamed the Vanguard and flying the MH-53E Sea Dragon, it comprises both active duty and reserve personnel.
-It is the sister squadron to HM-15, the Blackhawks, based at NS Norfolk.
+Helicopter Mine Countermeasures Squadron 14 (HM-14) was a United States Navy helicopter squadron established in 1978 based at Naval Station Norfolk, Virginia.
+Nicknamed the Vanguard and flying the MH-53E Sea Dragon, it comprised both active duty and reserve personnel.
+It was the sister squadron to HM-15, the Blackhawks, based at NS Norfolk.

-HM-14 flew its last mission on December 8, 2022 and will be disestablished in July 2023.
-Squadron responsibilities will be transferred to HM-15 beginning in January 2023.
+HM-14 flew its last mission on 8 December 2022 and was deactivated on 30 March 2023.
+The squadron was officially disestablished in July 2023.
+Squadron responsibilities were transferred to HM-15 beginning in January 2023.

 History

 HM-14 was established at NAS, Norfolk, on 12 May 1978 as the world's first fully self-contained Airborne Mine Countermeasures (AMCM) squadron.
 The squadron was outfitted with eight RH-53D aircraft from HM-12 and with Vietnam War legacy minesweeping equipment from AMCM Unit Alpha, including five Mk-105 sleds.

 1980s

 In April 1981, the squadron deployed to Europe for 51/2 months as the AMCM element of the first integrated MCM Task Group, along with surface and underwater MCM units.
 They participated in multi-national exercises and demonstrations in several countries to show the capabilities of an AMCM squadron.